Changes in the distribution grids create new challenges

 This economic analysis is intended to help power utilities in the planning process of the distribution grid to make the right decision for their investment and to pitch if a line expansion is worthwhile or not.

-Low investment and operating costs make the LVRSysTM attractive in comparison to line extension
+Low investment and operating costs make the LVRSys® attractive in comparison to line extension

-Our analysis examines, in which scenario LVRSys™ pays off compared with conventional line expansion.
-A distinction is made as to whether the line extension is carried out with a low capital investment (scenario “country”) or with a high capital investment (scenario “village”).
-For the cost comparison, LVSys™ system with 110 kVA is used.
-A useful life of 40 years is assumed in all scenarios.
+Our analysis examines in which scenario an LVRSys® pays off compared to conventional line expansion.
+A distinction is made as to whether the line expansion is carried out with low (scenario “country”) or high capital investment (scenarion “village”).
+The costs for one kilometre of “village” line expansion are taken as the basis here.
+An LVRSys® system with 110 kVA is used for the cost comparison.
+A service life of 40 years is assumed in all scenarios.

-The investment costs of the individual resources were summarized based on the BMWi distribution network study (Büchner, J.; Katzfey, J.; Flörcken, O. (2014): “Moderne Verteilernetze für Deutschland”, BMWi).
-The costs of the low-voltage control systems were given on the basis of the list prices of A. Eberle.
-The comparison of the investment costs is shown in table 1.
+The investment costs of the individual resources were summarised on the basis of the BMWi distribution grid study (Büchner, J.; Katzfey, J.; Flörcken, O. (2014): “Moderne Verteilernetze für Deutschland”, BMWi).
+The investment costs are assessed at 1 km ≙ 100% relative to “village” line expansion.

-The operating costs consist of the maintenance costs, the electricity heat losses and the planned replacement of the electronics after 20 years until the end of the total service life.
+The operating costs are made up of the maintenance costs, the electricity heat losses and the planned replacement of the electronics after 20 years until the end of the total service life.
 No maintenance costs are expected for the lines.
-The comparison of the operating costs is shown in Table 2.
+A comparison of the operating costs is shown in Table 2, also in relation to basis 1, which corresponds to the costs for one kilometre of “village” line extension.

-Maintenance is limited to cleaning the control cabinet and checking the screw connections.
-For the cost of electricity heat losses, it is assumed that the systems are in operation throughout the whole year with an average load factor of 50%.
-The results of the analysis are illustrated in Figure 1.
+Maintenance is limited to cleaning the switch cabinet and checking the screw connections.
+For the costs of electricity heat losses, it is assumed that the LVRSys® is in operation throughout the year with an average load factor of 50 % and an efficiency of 99.5 %.
+The results of the analysis are visualised in Figure 1.

-Table 1: Investment costs line per km vs. LVRSysTM
+Table 1: Investment costs line per km vs. LVRSys®

-Table 2: Operating costs line extension vs. LVRSysTM
+Table 2: Operating costs line extension vs. LVRSys®

-Figure 1: Investment requirement LVRSysTM 110 kVA with a useful life of 40 years and discounting of 5%
+Figure 1: Investment requirement LVRSys® 110 kVA with a useful life of 40 years and discounting of 5%

 Cost parity already exists from a few hundred meters of line